32 groundbreaking NASA missions in photographs

 31 groundbreaking NASA missions in photographs

-NASA's Mars Exploration program on July 30 launched the Perseverance rover, which is tasked with collecting organic samples and searching for signs of life.
-Fastened to the rover is a helicopter, named Ingenuity, tasked with testing flight capabilities on the red planet.
-It will be the first aircraft to test controlled flight on another planet.
+NASA launched the Perseverance rover in July 2020 as part of a two-year Mars Exploration program.
+Perserverance is tasked with collecting organic samples and searching for signs of life.
+Fastened to the rover is a helicopter named Ingenuity, tasked with testing flight capabilities on the red planet and the first aircraft to test controlled flight on another planet.

 In honor of this milestone, Stacker has done extensive independent research to curate a gallery of Perseverance and 30 other groundbreaking NASA missions.